For the past one month and half, she has been pestering me to take her to my parents.

 I guess my question is, don’t you think the relationship is too early for her to be aggressively pushing for an introduction with my parents?

-I think I understand which angle you are coming from, but at the same time, I feel you need to understand that some girls like assurances and what better form of assurance is there than getting to meet your parents?
+I think I understand the angle you are coming from, but at the same time, I feel you need to understand that some girls like assurances and for her meeting your parents might just be all she needs to be at peace.

 The logic that applies to some people is that it’s better to appear desperate by asking questions and making commitment demands instead of wasting time and ending up with nothing.